swiftlang/swift-evolution/proposals/nnnn-function-body-macros.md

 ## Introduction

 Macros augment Swift programs with additional code, which can include new declarations, expressions, and statements.
 One of the key ways in which one might want to augment code---synthesizing or updating the body of a function---is not currently supported by the macro system.
-One can create new functions that have their own function bodies, but not provide function bodies for a function declared by the user.
+One can create new functions that have their own function bodies, but not provide, augment, or replace function bodies for a function declared by the user.

 This proposal introduces *function body macros*, which do exactly that: allow the wholesale synthesis of function bodies given a declaration, as well as augmenting an existing function body with more functionality.
 This opens up a number of new use cases for macros, including:

 * Synthesizing function bodies given the function declaration and some metadata, such as automatically synthesizing remote procedure calls that pass along the provided arguments.
 * Augmenting function bodies to perform logging/tracing, check preconditions, or establish invariants.
+* Replacing function bodies with a new implementation based on the one provided.
+For example, moving the body into a closure that is executed somewhere else, or treating the body as written as a domain specific language that the macro "lowers" to executable code.

 ## Proposed solution